First impressions are just as important online as they are face-to-face.

-- A handful of statistics displayed in a vivid blue ribbon across the ‘about us’ page.
-It tells the B2B customer exactly what they need to know.
+- A handful of impressive real time stats displayed in a vivid blue ribbon across the ‘about us’ page.
+It tells the potential customer exactly what they need to know.

 - A clear mission and a clear vision, side by side on the page.
 This business is not the fussy type.

 - A photo of the core team members.
 Even tech-centered B2B brands should make sure their human side is visible, too, and cut down on the industry jargon.

 If you run the type of brand that has an important message behind its products, your ‘about us’ page is your chance to shout about it.